MicrosoftDocs/Viva/Viva/insights/org-team-insights/team-insights.md

 ### 1:1 time with direct reports

 >[!Note]
 >This card provides insights regardless of your minimum group size setting, even if you only have one direct report.
-This card's insights are based on data from Microsoft Entra ID, and does *not* reflect data from any organizational data file uploads.
+This card's insights are based on data from Microsoft Entra ID, and do *not* reflect data from any organizational data file uploads.

 Learn when your last 1:1 was and when the next one is scheduled.
 You can also easily schedule 1:1 time if there isn’t an upcoming block.